Arcana Info

 Ease of management

-Installing, managing, scaling workloads and services can all be automated using a container orchestration platform.
+Installing, managing, and scaling workloads and services can all be automated using a container orchestration platform.
 You may simplify management operations through container orchestration, like deploying new app versions, scaling containerized apps, or offering monitoring, logging, and debugging features.

 Developer-Friendly